KyNorthstar/blog/_posts/2025-01-10-Image-generators-energy-usage.md

-## The Energy Usage of a Human Body
+## The energy usage of a human body

 Yes, I actually am going here.